embeage/burstshark/README.md

 Options:
   -i, --interface <INTERFACE>
-          Network interface to use for live capture.
-First non-loopback interface if no interface or file supplied -r, --read-file <INFILE>
+          Network interface to use for live capture -f, --capture-filter <CAPTURE_FILTER>
+          Packet filter for live capture in libpcap filter syntax -s, --snapshot-length <SNAPLEN>
+          Number of bytes to capture per packet during live capture [default: 96] -r, --read-file <INFILE>
           Read packet data from infile
-  -f, --capture-filter <CAPTURE_FILTER>
-          Packet filter in libpcap filter syntax.
-Merged with default for data packets -Y, --display-filter <DISPLAY_FILTER>
+  -Y, --display-filter <DISPLAY_FILTER>
-          Packet filter in Wireshark display filter syntax.
-Merged with default for data packets -t, --inactive-time <INACTIVE_TIME>
+          Packet filter in Wireshark display filter syntax -t, --burst_timeout <BURST_TIMEOUT>
-          Seconds with no activity to consider a new burst [default: 1] -p, --ignore-ports
+          Seconds with no flow activity for a burst to be considered complete [default: 0.5] -a, --aggregate-ports
-          Ignore ports when and create bursts based on IP addresses only -w, --write-capture <CAPTURE_OUTFILE>
+          Aggregate ports for flows with the same IP src/dst pair to a single flow -w, --write-pcap <PCAP_OUTFILE>
-          Write captured packets by tshark to a capture file -W, --write-bursts <BURSTS_OUTFILE>
+          Write raw packet data read by tshark to pcap_outfile -b, --min-bytes <MIN_BYTES>
-          Write output from BurstShark to a file
-  -q, --suppress
-          Don't display bursts on the standard output -b, --min-bytes <MIN_BYTES>
-          Only display bursts with a minimum amount of bytes -B, --max-bytes <MAX_BYTES>
+          Only display bursts with a minimum size of min_bytes -B, --max-bytes <MAX_BYTES>
-          Only display bursts with a maximum amount of bytes -n, --min-packets <MIN_PACKETS>
+          Only display bursts with a maximum size of max_bytes -p, --min-packets <MIN_PACKETS>
-          Only display bursts with a minimum amount of packets/frames -N, --max-packets <MAX_PACKETS>
+          Only display bursts with a minimum amount of min_packets packets/frames -P, --max-packets <MAX_PACKETS>
-          Only display bursts with a maximum amount of packets/frames -T, --time-format <TIME_FORMAT>
+          Only display bursts with a maximum amount of max_packets packets/frames -I, --wlan
-          Which time format to use for output [default: relative] [possible values: relative, epoch] -I, --monitor-mode
-          Capture 802.11 WLAN frames instead of IP packets -G, --no-guess
+          Read 802.11 WLAN QoS data frames instead of IP packets -E, --no-estimation
-          Disable guessing sizes of WLAN data frames missed by the monitor mode device -M, --max-deviation <MAX_DEVIATION>
+          Disable frame size estimation for missed WLAN frames -M, --max-deviation <MAX_DEVIATION>
-          Maximum allowed deviation from the expected sequence number for WLAN frames [default: 50] -h, --help
+          Maximum allowed deviation from the expected WLAN sequence number [default: 200] -h, --help
           Print help (see more with '--help')
   -V, --version